ThinkEQ/assembly-solutions-ltd/src/pages/news/super-storesman-achieves-10-years-service.md

         world climate today and seeing the challenges that many people face, I feel extremely fortunate to be part of a thriving growing company and a team that pulls together like one big family.
-I've thoroughly enjoyed all 10 ten years and want to express great gratitude for the career opportunities the company has given me.
-The Management Team are excellent at driving the direction of the company, ensuring we achieve record-breaking results year on year which creates job security and investment opportunities to continually improve the facilities to give employees a better place to work, which the company owners are very passionate about.
-I'm excited for the many more years ahead, progressing within my role and to see ASL grow even further!
+I've thoroughly enjoyed all 10 years and want to express great gratitude for the career opportunities the company has given me.
+I'm excited to progress within my role and look forward to seeing ASL grow even further!
       name: Kevin Westfield, Warehouse Supervisor
 seo:
   title: Kevin Westfield Achieves Incredible 10 Years Service